Overview of Selling a House with a HELOC

 Are there any penalties for closing a HELOC early?

 Ending a HELOC early might mean you have to pay penalties, also called prepayment penalties.
 These fees depend on your lender and can affect your budget if you don’t plan for them.
-Review your agreement or talk to your lender to know about any early closure fees.
+Review your agreement or talk to your lender about any early closure fees.
 Being aware of these costs will help you manage your money better.

 How do interest rates impact the selling process?